tinymce/tinymce-docs/migration-from-4x.md

 #### New methods

 New methods have been added for creating other common types of toolbar buttons.
-For example, to create a toggle button In TinyMCE 5.0 we would use `editor.ui.registry.addToggleButton()`.
+For example, to create a toggle button In TinyMCE 5.0 `editor.ui.registry.addToggleButton()` is used.
 Each of these methods takes configurations specific to their type, to simplify implementation.

 | **New method** | **Description** |
 | -------------- | --------------- |